-- 1. Review the system concept statement.
+- 1. Review and update as necessary the system concept statement.
 Use it for interviewing and observation. - 2.
 Interview/observe your four candidate users.
-Document the interview and observation process - who, what questions, what notes. - 3.
+Document the interview and observation process who, what questions, what notes. - 3.
 Identify and document work roles. - 4.
-Create a big picture system flow model diagram. - 5.
+Create a big picture work flow model diagram shows the major system nodes and the interactions between them.
+Show work flow, information flow, and all communications among the components.
+Write a short overview introduction. - 5.
 Use the requirements template. - 6.
 Team status report.